 Similarly, amendments to a Professional Services Agreement refer to changes that take place on base contracts for services provided to Valley Water.
 These services include project management services, engineering design services, staffing services, media services, and more.
-Amendments made directly on professional services contracts address all types of changes, such as modifications to completion dates, price, scope of work modifications, staffing changes, and terms and conditions among others.
+Amendments made directly on professional services contracts address all types of changes, such as modifications to completion dates, price, and scope of work as well as changes to staffing and terms and conditions.
 Valley Water Counsel and the Purchasing and Consultant Contracts Services Unit have a formal role in the review of amendments to professional service agreements.